MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 > both an `ingest-by:` tag and an `ingestIfNotExists` property,
 > set to the same value, as shown in the 3rd command above.

-#### Performance notes
+> [!WARNING]

-* Overusing `ingest-by` tags isn't recommended.
+> * Overusing `ingest-by` tags isn't recommended.
-If the pipeline feeding Kusto is known to have data duplications, we recommend that you solve these duplications as much as possible, before ingesting the data into Kusto.
-Also, use `ingest-by` tags in Kusto only when the part that ingests to Kusto might introduce duplicates by itself (for example, there's a retry mechanism that can overlap with already-in-progress ingestion calls).
-Attempting to set a unique `ingest-by` tag for each ingestion call might result in a severe impact on performance.
+> * If the pipeline feeding Kusto is known to have data duplications, we recommend that you solve these duplications as much as possible, before ingesting the data into Kusto.
+> * Use `ingest-by` tags in Kusto only when the part that ingests to Kusto might introduce duplicates by itself
+>   * For example, there's a retry mechanism that can overlap with already-in-progress ingestion calls).
+> * Attempting to set a unique `ingest-by` tag for each ingestion call might result with severe impact on performance.
-* If such tags aren't required for some period of time after the data is ingested, we recommend that you [drop extent tags](drop-extent-tags.md).
+> * If such tags aren't required for some period of time after the data is ingested, we recommend that you [drop extent tags](drop-extent-tags.md).